 - 2 teaspoons Chilli powder

 - You can use any meatballs, but they should be already cooked as this cooking method won’t give them long enough to cook.
-You can make your meatballs first, or buy ready made meatballs, frozen meatballs, or even vegetarian meatballs.
+You can make your meatballs first, or buy ready made meatballs, frozen meatballs, or even vegetarian meatballs – or make your own microwave meatballs.
 How many you use is preference – I used 8 today as that was how many I had and I didn’t want to leave two frozen meatballs in the freezer!
+You can start by cooking your meatballs from raw meat if you wish – you can cook meatballs in the microwave in just 4-5 minutes.

 - I used frozen red peppers and frozen red onions – both I’d frozen in the last month or so.
 You can use fresh if you wish.